 Generations Fertility Care's IVF Success Rates*

-Our in vitro fertilization (IVF) success rates exceed the national averages.
+Generations Fertility Care clinic's in vitro fertilization (IVF) success rates exceed the national averages.
 Highlights of the Society of Assisted Reproductive Technology's most recent report are shown below.
 We encourage you to do your own research - a more detailed report of our performance, as well as national data, is available on the SART website.

 At Generations Fertility Care in Madison, Wisconsin, we assist a full range of patients.
 No matter your age, health history or fertility goals, our experts are here to listen and advise you of your treatment options.
 Our emphasis is on providing safe, singleton pregnancies.
 You will notice we have an impressive combination of high rates of single embryo transfer along with live birth rates that exceed national averages - good indications our care providers and laboratory team are anything but average.

 You're probably anxious to start or add to your family.
 If you've been having difficulties conceiving and would like several children, you also might be worried about fertility treatments costs and the likelihood you can become pregnant more than once.
 These are common concerns and might prompt you to consider having IVF and transferring several embryos during the first cycle.